colm-connaughton/le-docs-tmp/README.md

 The code reads in data on a number of different assets, performs various optimal leverage calculations on asset pairs and produces some numbers and plots for each pair.
 It is structured as a pipeline with each pipeline stage performing a distinct step in the analysis.
 A master python script called `workflow.py` runs the entire pipeline from beginning to end.
-A config file is used to provide control over the assets to be read in, the asset pairs to be analysed and the plots to be produced.
+A config file is used to provide control over the assets to be read in, the asset pairs to be analysed and the plots to be produced without needing to edit the code.
 The config file can also be used to turn on and off individual pipeline stages.
+The config files are written in [yaml](https://kapeli.com/cheat_sheets/YAML.docset/Contents/Resources/Documents/index) format.
+Yaml is intended to be human-readable.
+The config files should be fairly self-explanatory and editable by the user.

 To run the code, run the following command in the terminal: